JenniferHJones/TBM/README.md

 ## Description

 This application was written for project 3 of the UCD Coding Bootcamp.
-The front end was built using React.
+The front end was built using React, Material-UI, and CSS/CSS Bootstrap.

 The landing page provides users with the opportunity to learn about the software features.
 Once registered/logged in, the user is directed to their dashboard where they may add rental properties to their porfolio and view if the occupancy versus vacancy of each property.

 ## Technology

 - AJAX
-- API - Zillow
 - Bcrypt
 - CSS
 - CSS Bootstrap
-- Dotenv
 - Express
 - Font Awesome
 - HTML
 - JSON Web Token
 - JavaScript
+- Material-UI
 - Mysql2
 - React
 - Sequelize